-Paul is talking about Christ coming to the earth.
-The God of glory robed Himself in the flesh of a baby, and slipped into our world.
+Paul talked about Christ coming to the earth.
+The God of glory robed Himself in the flesh of a baby and slipped into our world.
 Where was this King of kings born?
 Surely His parents were rich and famous.

-This baby was born of a virgin, in a stable where the horses and cows slept.
-He was wrapped in swaddling clothes and laid in the manger where the cows ate their grain.
-Our Saviour humbled Himself to the life of a servant, and became of no reputation so we could receive eternal life (Philippians 2:7).
+This baby was born of a virgin in a stable where the horses and cows slept.
+They wrapped Him in swaddling clothes and laid Him in the manger where the cows ate their grain.
+Our Savior humbled Himself to the life of a servant and became of no reputation so we could receive eternal life (Philippians 2:7).

 He lived to serve and save others.
-Paul tells us to imitate Christ's humility and "be likeminded, having the same love, being in one accord, of one mind" (Philippians 2:2).
+Paul told us to imitate Christ's humility and "be likeminded, having the same love, being in one accord, of one mind" (Philippians 2:2).